Break-Even Analysis

 Frequently Asked Questions

-How many miles should I plan to drive per month?
+How many miles should I drive monthly to be profitable?

-What happens if my variable cost exceeds my revenue per mile?
+What happens if my variable CPM exceeds my RPM?